MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Wait-Job.md

 # Wait-Job

 ## SYNOPSIS
-Suppresses the command prompt until one or all of the PowerShell background jobs running in the session are completed.
+Waits until one or all of the PowerShell jobs running in the session are in a terminating state.

 ## SYNTAX